Home > Design > Muzzle Devices

 Flash hiders come in several common styles, each with distinct visual cues:

-• A2 Birdcage: Standard military design with upward-open vents and a closed bottom to reduce dust signature when prone
+• A2 Birdcage: Standard military design with upward-open vents and a closed bottom to reduce dust signature when prone (this also offers mild muzzle rise reduction).

-• 3-Prong / 4-Prong: Open-tine designs that maximize flash dispersion but can ring or “ping” when fired
+• 3-Prong / 4-Prong: Open-tine designs that maximize flash dispersion but can ring or “ping” when fired.

 Standard A2 birdcage flash hider